Who doesn’t love parkrun?

 The map will be updated after the consolidated club parkrun statistics become available each weekend.
 Anyone who ‘claims’ a new parkrun for TBH will see their endeavours rewarded by the appearance of the TBH badge and their glory acknowledged in the parkrun round-up feature on the website.

-Jessica and Sandy Anderson – first TBH members to run at Henley-On-Thames parkrun
+Paul Hilton – first TBH member to run at Paradise Point parkrun

-Roger Heath – quickest time by a male TBH member at Cuerden Valley parkrun
+Paul O’Mara – quickest time by TBH member at Windy Nook parkrun

 Click on the image below to view the TBH parkrun map (this feature is best viewed on a desktop computer/laptop rather than a mobile device).